-The Department of Oncology is seeking a full time Sr. Research Nurse to be responsible for the coordination and implementation of assigned clinical trials within the research program.
-This position will report to the Senior Division Manager.
+We are seeking a CO Sr Research Nurse who will be responsible for the coordination and implementation of assigned clinical trials within the research program.

 Collaborates in development and preparation of regulatory documents as appropriate.